sigstore/docs/content/en/docs/about/overview.md

 ## How to use Sigstore

+To use Sigstore, you must first install the product.
+See the [Installation](docs/system_config/installation/)
 * I want to [Quick Start](/signing/quickstart/)
 * I want to [sign a blob](signing/signing_with_blobs/)
 * I want to [sign a container](signing/signing_with_containers/)